marcel-artioli/marcelartioli.github.io/index.md

 Recently, I have expanded my international profile through the German Institute of Development and Sustainability (IDOS), serving as a Managing Global Governance Fellow (2022) and a Visiting Guest PhD Researcher (2025).

+I’m excited to share that I will be joining the Institute for Political Science at the University of Münster as a Visiting PhD Researcher for the next six months!
+I’m looking forward to collaborating with colleagues and advancing my research in this vibrant academic environment

 If this resonates, I’d love to chat.
 You can reach me at [marcel.artioli@sns.it](mailto:marcel.artioli@sns.it)